Syrian Resistance: History

 Founded before the Syrian Civil War's outbreak under the name "Popular Front for the Liberation of the Sanjak of Iskandarun", the militia has been most active in Latakia Governorate, where its members reportedly committed a massacre in the town of Baniyas in 2013.
 The Turkish government has also suspected the Syrian Resistance of carrying out the Reyhanlı bombings.

 On 29 March 2016, it was falsely reported that Mihraç Ural had been killed by Ahrar al-Sham.

 In late July 2016, the Syrian Resistance sent reinforcement contingents from Hama to Aleppo in order to support the pro-government forces during the 2016 Aleppo campaign.
 In course of the campaign, they were deployed both in the northern city at the Castello road front, as well as in the south where rebel forces launched a counter-offensive.

 At some point, the "Falcons of the Jazira and Euphrates", a militia of Deir ez-Zor Governorate natives, officially joined the Syrian Resistance, though it remained operationally fully autonomous.
 Under the Syrian Resistance's flag, this unit took part in the central Syria campaign of mid-2017.
+This militia was closely affiliated to major general Mohammad Khaddour.

 Jamal Trabelsi, director of the Syrian Resistance's information office, was targeted by an improvised explosive device (IED) in Aleppo in July 2017, though he survived.
 The group accused "Turkey-backed & hired gangs" of being behind the attack.
 A few days later, a female media officer of the Syrian Resistance, Duaa Hayel Sulaiman, was assassinated in Damascus.

+When the Syrian opposition started large-scale offensives in late 2024, the Syrian Resistance took part in pro-government defensive efforts.
+Under Ural, the militia was one of the groups which unsuccessfully attempted to hold Hama.
+After the fall of the Assad regime, the Syrian Resistance's headquarters and weapons depots in Latakia were occupied by the forces of the Syrian caretaker government.
+Ural managed to evade capture; he gave an interview in March 2025, accusing Russia of having engineered the collapse of the Assad regime.
+He called on Alawites and Kurds to fight the Syrian transitional government and expressed support for the federalization of Syria.